YoloNomy/YoloNomy.github.io/docs/codes/Meca/Kepler.md

 ## The laws

-Three laws allowing to predict the
+Three laws allowing to predict the motion ofcelestial bodies.

-- law 1: trajectories of celestial bodies are conics.
+- law 1: trajectories of celestial bodies are conics with the star at one of the focci.

 - law 2: A line connecting the planet and its star sweeps out equal areas during equal intervals of time.
-- law 3: The ratio of the period squared and semi axis cubed of the planets orbit is a constant: $$T^2/a^3 = cst$$
+- law 3: If the trajectory is an ellipse, the ratio of the period squared and the semi axis cubed is a constant: $$T^2/a^3 = cst$$

 ## History : from laws to theorem